-Idéal pour : residents of Paris and the Île-de-France region who use public transport only occasionally
+Ideal for : passengers in Paris and the Île-de-France region who use public transport only occasionally

 - Allows you to travel by bus, metro, tram, and RER (within Paris), and on the Montmartre funicular

-The t+ ticket allows you to travel using the metro, the RER in zone 1, the Île-de-France region’s bus lines (except Orlybus and Roissybus), the tramways, and the Montmartre funicular.
+The t+ ticket allows you to travel on the metro, RER in zone 1, Île-de-France region’s bus routes (except Orlybus and Roissybus), trams, and the Montmartre funicular.

 The following transfers are possible: